 To be considered for inclusion on the Guardianship and Mental Health Representation Panel a practitioner must–

-In cases where the Federal Circuit and Family Court of Australia makes an order that the child’s interests in proceedings in the court ought to be independently represented, the court requests the Legal Services Commission to arrange the appointment of an Independent Children’s Lawyer (ICL).
+In cases where the Federal Circuit and Family Court of Australia makes an order that the child’s interests in proceedings in the court ought to be independently represented, the court requests Legal Services to arrange the appointment of an Independent Children’s Lawyer (ICL).

 To be considered for inclusion onto the Independent Children's Lawyer Panel the practitioner must-